 Local options for device recycling include:

 Swem Library - For those regularly on campus, stop by Swem for help recycling electronics, chargers, rechargeable batteries, and ink cartridges.
 Any brand and condition is accepted.
-Profits go to the College's Green Fee fund that supports sustainability on campus.
+Profits go to W&M's Green Fee fund that supports sustainability on campus.

 Jolly Pond Convenience Center - Residents of Williamsburg and James City County can recycle their electronics including laptops, cell phones, computer monitors, consumer appliances, and more.
 The service is free of charge to residents and is available every day.